Raising a Special Needs Child: The financial impact

 Many children's hospitals have a Ronald McDonald house near them for just these situations, yet this isn't always the case.

-The Grand Finale: Total hidden cost of raising a child with a disability
+The Grand Finale: Total hidden cost of raising a child with disabilities

-Again, I want to state that this is my family’s own experience.
+Again, I want to state that this is my family's own experience.
 There are many different kinds of “disabilities.”
-So everyone’s journey will look a little different.
+So everyone's journey and financial burden will look a little different.
+For example, you might also face costs for private schools or child care help.

 - loss of one income: $2,000+ a month (gross)